MLA (2018 Telugu film)

-Manchi Lakshanalunna Abbayi, also known as MLA, is a 2018 Indian Telugu-language romantic political action film written and directed by Upendra Madhav who earlier worked as a writer for films such as Bruce Lee and Aagadu.
+Manchi Lakshanalunna Abbayi, also known as MLA, is a 2018 Indian Telugu-language romantic action comedy film written and directed by Upendra Madhav who earlier worked as a writer for films such as Bruce Lee and Aagadu.
 Starring Nandamuri Kalyan Ram, Kajal Aggarwal and Ravi Kishan in the lead roles, it was produced by Kiran Reddy, Bharath Chowdary, TG Viswa Prasad, and Vivek Kuchibhotla under Blue Planet Entertainments banner, their second venture after Nene Raju Nene Mantri.
 In the film, a young man must become an MLA and defeat a corrupt politician in order to marry the woman he loves.

 The film was released on 23 March 2018.